BGSU-RNA/RNA-3D-correspondence/help.md

 ### No discrepancy calculated when an instance is missing atoms
 Some 3D structures have nucleotides with missing atoms, for example, missing base atoms.
 As of April 2024, no discrepancy is calculated with those instances, but the nucleotides are shown in the table and in the heat map.

-### Partial alignments
+### Partial versus full matches
 In some cases, only some of the query nucleotides can be aligned to nucleotides in another structure, which is called a partial alignment.
 Partial alignments are not returned by R3DMCS.
 In some cases, only partial alignments are found, and R3DMCS reports that the query returned no results.
+If you are interested in partial matches, or want to understand why R3DMCS gives no results, see the [map_across_chains route on our API page](https://www.bgsu.edu/research/rna/APIs.html#map_across_chains).